IN2PAST develops its activity around 5 thematic lines:

 © Autor

-The global increase in cultural circulation raises new issues concerning the making of social identities and memories.
-Encompassing cultural, political and scientific threads of research, this thematic line aims to discuss and critically promote: a) inclusive societies, including Portugal’s colonial and anti-colonial legacies, as well as its current forms of exchange with the Global South; b) the development of policies leading to a renewed global positioning of Portugal.
+The global increase in cultural circulation and competing uses of the past raises new issues concerning the making of social identities and memories.
+Encompassing cultural, political and scientific threads of research, this thematic line aims to discuss and critically promote inclusive societies, including Portugal’s colonial and anti-colonial legacies, as well as its current forms of exchange with the Global South.

-TL5 will focus in three major areas of research: 1) Promoting critical forms of historical commemoration, including the role of inclusive citizenship in the memorialization of violent pasts; 2) Translating this inclusive citizenship into the making of diasporic archives developing more pluralistic transnational memories; 3) Inserting Portuguese state policies in international debates on difficult memories, ranging from ongoing work on the memory of fascism to the memories of colonial violence and anti-colonial struggles.
+TL5 will focus on three major areas of research: 1) Promoting critical forms of historical memory, including the role of citizenship in the memorialization of violent pasts; 2) Translating inclusive citizenship into the making of diasporic archives developing more pluralistic transnational memories, including popular culture; 3) Inserting Portuguese state policies in international debates on difficult memories, ranging from ongoing work on the memory of fascism and other forms of authoritarianism to the memories of colonial violence and anti-colonial struggles.

 Photo of the ‘archive’ of the former Companhia do Búzi in Beira, Mozambique.